-This extensive itinerary has been specially designed for those looking to focus on Madagascar’s unique and fascinating birdlife in addition to a wide range of its other wonderful wildlife.
-This special customised itinerary takes in some of Madagascar’s most biodiverse habitats and enables one to see a great range of its most iconic bird and lemur species in their natural habitats.
+This comprehensive itinerary has been specially designed for those looking to focus on Madagascar’s unique and fascinating birdlife in addition to its wide range of other wildlife.
+This special route takes in some of Madagascar’s most biodiverse habitats and enables one to see a great range of its most iconic bird and lemur species in their natural habitats.

 Starting with the ancient spiny forests of the arid south, a range of localised and specially adapted species can be found.
 These include the sub-desert mesite, banded kestrel, running coua and the fantastic long-tailed ground roller.
 From here an exciting journey north commences firstly taking in the transitional forests of Zombitse National Park, before heading into the open plains and rocky canyons of Isalo National Park.
 Alongside many great birds, family groups of ring-tailed lemurs, Verreaux’s sifakas and the endemic Zombitse sportive lemur may also be seen along the way.